-Biology, the study of life, is a complex science and incorporates many sub-disciplines including anatomy, plant sciences, genetics, toxicology, ecology and evolution.
+Biology, the study of life, is a complex science and incorporates many sub-disciplines including anatomy, physiology, plant sciences, genetics, development, toxicology, ecology and evolution.
 The Biology major offers broad training in the biological sciences and balances organisimal with cellular/molecular biology.
 This background serves as a solid preparation for:

 - Future professional education in the health-related sciences

 - Employment at the bachelor’s level

 - Additional training in other disciplines that require a thorough understanding of biology including various areas of business, communications, engineering, law, and social policy development

 At Canisius, the learning experience is one of quality and value.
 Our full-time professors are trained specialists who hold PhDs in their areas of expertise and actively engage in research pertinent to their interests.

 Hands-on experience is central to the Canisius biology program.
 Students have access to state-of-the art instrumentation for both course work and research.
 Additionally, students are encouraged to participate in research with Canisius faculty or to work with individuals at other local research institutions.
 The goal is to help our students apply knowledge acquired in coursework to real-world situations.

 The biology curriculum combines lectures and a hands-on learning experience in both its core and elective courses.
 The elective courses offered cover a variety of biological fields, which allow students to sample many areas of biology or to investigate more thoroughly specific areas of special interest.